The-NeXT-Project/Docs/docs/installation/ubuntu.md

 php composer.phar install --no-dev
 ```

-> The dev in this case represents the dev version of the SSPanel UIM, you can check the current stable version on the [Release](https://docs.sspanel.org/docs/overview/release-note) page.
-Please note that the dev branch may have unforeseen problems during use.
+> The dev in this case represents the dev version of the NeXT-Panel, you may encounter unforeseen issues during use.

 Then set the overall permissions for your web directory